asa55/docs-as-flashcards/docs/faq.md

 ### Does the double-colon (`::`) mean something special?

 The double-colon (`::`) means something special within Anki, which is why it is used so heavily in the `*-docs-as-flashcards` projects.
 All nested tags in these projects are separated with a double-colon (`::`).
 Also, you can edit the names of decks within Anki (e.g. "MyDeck" for one, and "MyDeck::MySubDeck" for another) and Anki will automatically show these as nested decks within the app.
 It can be pretty convenient.
 There is also a popular "nested tags" extension for Anki Desktop.
 I don't believe it's available for mobile, but the tagging convention used in `*-docs-as-flashcards` will work nicely with it.
 Also, for those of us (i.e. mobile users) who can't download the nested tags extension, the `*-docs-as-flashcards` flashcards are also tagged with every tag in the nest, to simulate the benefit provided by the nested tags extension.
 (This is why for example a flashcard tagged with "Overview::About-Azure-Functions" is also tagged with just "Overview".
 If you filter for the "Overview" tag, you'll get to study everything nested inside with ease, even without downloading the nested tags extension).

+### What is `md2apkg-run`?

+It's a bonus gift for you 😄

+`md2apkg-run` is a wrapper I wrote around `md2apkg` that automatically applies the right tags for all `*-docs-as-flashcards` projects, and of course you can use it too to create and tag your own Anki flashcards.

+You too can generate your own custom Anki-compatible flashcard decks on GitHub without downloading any software or tooling to your device (except the Anki app itself and your custom flashcard deck).
+Complete instructions are provided on the [`md2apkg-run` project site](https://github.com/asa55/md2apkg-run)

 ### What are the limitations of `*-docs-as-flashcards`?